radiant-ai/TooManyGen/README.md

 - decreasing their view distance

 ## How do I use it?
+1. Download the plugin and put it in your plugins folder.
+2. **Optionally** download the **ProtocolLib**
-1. Start the server once with the plugin enabled.
+3. Start the server once with the plugin enabled.
-2. Edit the config to your liking.
+4. Edit the config to your liking.
-3. Restart the server.
+5. Restart the server.

 ## Configuration
 ```yaml